 There are monkeys living in the wild all over the world.
 However, many specialists group them into ‘old world’ and ‘new world’.
 Old world monkeys can be found across Asia and Africa, while new world monkeys tend to live in South America.

-Interestingly, old world monkeys tend to show specific behavioural traits and characteristics.
+Interestingly, old world monkeys tend to show specific behavioral traits and characteristics.
 For example, they never hang in trees, and have pointier noses than their new world counterparts.

 Believe it or not, apes are completely separate from monkeys.
 Apes tend to be more intelligent and are found in areas separate to monkeys – there are no apes to be found in North America, for example.